 Q. Even where a speaker has assigned copyright and agreed public use, can he/she still subsequently object to the publication and/or public display of their words in any circumstances?

 A. Yes, there are various remaining grounds for objection.
 For example an interviewee can object and could take legal action if his or her moral rights are infringed (see above), or if confidential or libellous statements are made public.
 If a living interviewee has any significant objection to the use of his or her words, even if there is no potential legal infringement, custodians are best advised to consider the risks of going ahead and to explore other options.

 Q. Can third parties mentioned in recordings (such as the son or daughter of an interviewee) object to the recording mentioning them being made public even when the interviewee has agreed to open access?

-A. Legal objections can be raised by third parties under the Data Protection Act, or if interviews contain confidential or defamatory information relating to them.
+A. Legal objections can be raised by third parties under the Data Protection Act (and GDPR), if interviews contain confidential or defamatory information relating to them which they can show have led to ‘substantial damage and distress’.
 Even in the absence of legal grounds, custodians wishing to follow best practice should give careful and sympathetic consideration to such objections.

 Q. Where an institution carrying out an interview programme has received an external grant to fund the work, does the external funder have any automatic copyright claim over the recorded data?

 A. In a typical case both the institution and the funding body will have contributed significant resources to the interview programme.
 In some circumstances its contribution might give the funding body a share in the copyright ownership.
 The funding body could only claim an automatic right to exclusive ownership of the copyright in the recordings (but not in the words recorded) if it provided all the resources and made all the arrangements.
 A grant should always be accompanied by a detailed written agreement, negotiated in advance, and the terms of this should specify the ownership of copyrights (whether given to one party or shared) and the permissions granted to the parties.